Bleeding gums are a sign of gum disease. It is not normal for your gums to bleed.

-Other sensitivities and related subjects:
+Other information about tooth sensitivities and related subjects:

 Sensitive to air